Introduction

 How the Relief Affects Your Monthly Tax

-Once your employer applies the rent relief, your taxable income is reduced by the relief amount.
+Once your employer applies the rent relief, your taxable income drops by the relief amount.
 This means:

 Example: